cisagov/ScubaGear/PowerShell/ScubaGear/baselines/teams.md

 [![Automated Check](https://img.shields.io/badge/Automated_Check-5E9732)](#key-terminology)

 <!--Policy: MS.TEAMS.1.2v2; Criticality: SHALL -->
-- _Rationale:_ This policy protects against anonymous users starting MS Teams meetings to scrape internal contacts.
-The policy is beneficial for agencies that have implemented custom policies providing flexibility allowing some users to automatically admit “everyone” to an MS Teams meeting.
+- _Rationale:_ This policy protects against anonymous users starting Microsoft Teams meetings to scrape internal contacts.
+The policy is beneficial for agencies that have implemented custom policies, providing flexibility for some users to automatically admit “everyone” to a Microsoft Teams meeting.
 - _Last modified:_ August 2025
 - _Note:_ This policy applies to the Global (Org-wide default) meeting policy, and custom meeting policies if they exist.
 - _NIST SP 800-53 Rev. 5 FedRAMP High Baseline Mapping:_ SC-15a